momentohq/pelikan-twitter/src/rust/proxy/momento/README.md

 ```

 By default, [this configuration](../../../../config/momento_proxy.toml) is used for the Momento proxy.
-To set your own, please provide an env variable `CONFIG` when running a container.
+To set your own, please provide an env variable `CONFIG` as well as the directory where your config file is located to `-v` when running a container.

 ```
-docker run -d -p 11211:11211 -p 9999:9999 -e MOMENTO_AUTHENTICATION=<YOUR_MOMENTO_TOKEN> -e CONFIG=<YOUR_CONFIG_FILE> gomomento/momento-proxy
+docker run -d -p 11211:11211 -p 9999:9999 -e MOMENTO_AUTHENTICATION=<YOUR_MOMENTO_TOKEN> -e CONFIG=<YOUR_CONFIG_FILE> -v /your/path/to/config/dir:/app/config gomomento/momento-proxy
 ```

 ### momento-proxy Docker image local development